 Reading Time: 2 minutes

-We’ve spent significant time traveling and tasting through the Ex-Yugoslavian region.
-For some reason, we have put very little focus on Slovenia.
-After finishing our book Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
-Our tasting trip through Western Slovenia yielded many gems and exceeded our already high expectations.
+We’ve spent significant time traveling and tasting through the Ex-Yugoslavian countries.
+But for some reason, we have put very little focus on Slovenia.
+After releasing our book Cracking Croatian Wine, we decided to make a week-long tasting trip through Goriška Brda, Kras, and Vipava Valley.
+Our tasting trip through western Slovenia yielded many gems and exceeded our already high expectations.
 The quality of winemaking is outstanding and several producers are on par with some of the world’s best.

 Burja is located in the beautiful Vipavska Dolina (Vipava Valley).
 It’s a corridor that connects Western and Central Europe.
 Because of its proximity to the Adriatic, Vipava experiences a sub-Mediterranean Climate.
 It’s a prime region for wine grape growing and several producers are taking advantage of this, including Burja.